amit-dali/minikube/README.md

    - compliance checks off
    - whitelisted some of the urls
    - proxy settings in respective commands, if there is use of proxy server
+   - ansible-playbook
+   - openshift python module
+   - python-pip
+   - Has required iam role and policy for VM/EC2

-Step (1) execute bash shell script minikube_setup.sh from minikube/setup
+Step [Optional, if you already have minikube and kubectl] (1) execute bash shell script minikube_setup.sh from minikube/setup --> bash minikube_setup.sh

+Step (2) excute.
+This takes care whole implementation of Main task.
+You can read setup.sh, which has steps for same.
+Main login is in minikube/ansible/assignment1.yml
+   --> bash setup.sh